There is plenty to see and do at Red Sands Country Lodge.

 Swimming Pool

 we have an onsite swimming pool with sun-loungers and umbrellas.
-This is strictly for use by houseguests only.

-Either peacefully hike or trail-run through our inner-lodge 1.2km winding meander.
 With it’s almost ‘secret bush garden feel’, you will witness beautiful views of the lodge and hills, local antelope, amazing indigenous trees and plants and wondrous rock formations.
 Keep your eyes on the ground for interesting reptiles and insects.

 Moffat Lane.
 Dr Robert Moffat and his wife, Mary, arrived in Kuruman from Scotland in 1820.
 The Moffat Church was completed in 1838 and, for years, was the largest building in the Northern Cape.
 The marriage of their daughter, Mary, to explorer David Livingstone took place in the church, declared a national monument in 1939.